SaherMuhamed/arp-spoofing-mitm/README.md

 # ARP Spoofing Tool

 This Python script is a network security tool that performs ARP (Address Resolution Protocol) spoofing.
-ARP spoofing is a technique used to manipulate network traffic by sending false ARP messages, allowing an attacker to redirect traffic between two devices.
+ARP spoofing is a technique used to manipulate network traffic by sending false ARP responses, allowing an attacker to redirect traffic between two devices.

 ## Features
 - Spoofs ARP packets to manipulate network traffic between target and gateway devices.